 Although the possibility of operating trolleybuses in Cardiff was first considered as early 1911, it was not until 1942, during the Second World War, when Cardiff became the penultimate system to commence trolleybus operations in the United Kingdom after winning the battle over motorbuses to replace the remaining tram routes.

 The ten chassis were delivered to Northern Counties for bodying between August 1941 and June 1942 and five completed vehicles were delivered to Cardiff between October 1941 and March 1942.
 They were given fleet numbers 201 to 205 and were painted in the regulation wartime grey primer livery rather than Cardiff’s maroon and cream livery.
 The remaining 5 vehicles were delivered between July 1942 and December 1942.
-The bodies were built to standard trolleybus design and not to utility standards despite the fact they were built during wartime.
+The bodies were built to prewar specification and not to the utility design despite the fact they were built during wartime.
 They were the only 10 trolleybus bodies ever built by Northern Counties.

 In 1946 at least four of these vehicles, including 203, were repainted in a streamlined crimson lake and cream livery.
 Others remained in grey until by 1949/50 all ten vehicles had all been repainted in standard motorbus livery.
 Somewhere around 1949/50, 203 received its first major overhaul.
 In the process of this, it lost the purple light positioned to the nearside front of the destination box.
-In late 1958, it was given something of a light overhaul and repaint, at which time 203 lost its original rear upper deck emergency window, this being replaced by the familiar Cardiff style emergency window with two small windows.
+In late 1958, it was given something of a light overhaul and repaint, at which time its rear upper deck emergency window was rebuilt to the familiar Cardiff style, with two small windows separated by a wide solid section.
 The original frame of the emergency window was retained, two extra vertical spars added, and ply board fitted between the spars.
 Smaller size glass was then fitted, together with a flap assembly that opened out over the glass to allow linesmen to stand on the emergency door to attend the trolley heads etc.

 After just over 20 years in service, six of these vehicles were withdrawn, 208 being the first in September 1962 followed by 205 in October 1962 and then 201, 203, 209 and 210 in December 1962.
 201 was later re-instated in March 1963 after 206 was withdrawn after being involved in an accident.
 The remaining 4 (201,202,204, 207) lasted in service until June 1965.
 The Reading Transport Society (RTS) hired 207 for a tour of the system on 13 June 1965.